-This is the start of my monthly series about putting together a perfect day in the Napa Valley.
+Putting together a perfect day in the Napa Valley:

 It was a gorgeous fall day so we busted our 1967 Firebird out of the garage and took it for a drive up valley.
 November through January has the best foliage colors and I could have spent all day in the car driving up and down along the valley.
 Not too hot…not too cold…kind of like a nice glass of Cab.